Overview

 Fidaa Ataya, Seraj project lead and Master Storyteller

 The Voices Across Worlds project will connect teachers and young people from Palestine, Malaysia, Indonesia, Greece, England, Cameroon, Bosnia and Argentina.
 It is led by Haneen Jadallah, who holds an MA in Drama and English language teaching from the University of Warwick and has extensive experience in theatre and drama.
 The project participants will write and exchange personal stories.
 Through their stories, they will explore themes related to their identities and understanding others.
 This project brings together three different theatre approaches – playback theatre, remote theatre and the theatre of the oppressed.
-Through the stories, the participants will explore themes related to their identity and how their story It will culminate in the compilation of the stories and streaming of the performances.
+It will culminate in the compilation of the stories and streaming of the performances.

 Read more about Haneen's work.